 Sex is not shameful or wrong.
 It’s amazing and magical.
 Sex is one of the most wonderful ways to express romantic love between partners.
 Why are we still so scared of it?

 Getting proper sexual education and creating our sex lives intentionally, by design, is a much better option than stumbling in the dark while hoping for the best!
 So if you feel like your sex life needs some help, look for a Tantra workshop, a book or a sex coach.
 You can also reach out to me or anybody else that you resonate with.

 It’s time our modern society finally embraced sex as a natural and very beautiful part of our lives.

 YOU MAY ALSO LIKE:

-I still remember my first ever nipple-gasm, many years ago.
+I still remember my first ever breast-gasm, many years ago.
 It was beautiful, powerful and blissful.
-The pleasure steadily grew in my chest area and then exploded through my entire body.
-Ripples and waves of sweet, orgasmic energy kept flowing through my system for a...read more
+As my partner kept stimulating my breasts, the pleasure steadily grew in my chest area and then exploded through my entire body.
+Ripples and waves of sweet, orgasmic...read more